cssnr/mozilla-addon-update-action/README.md

 ## More Information

-This action expects the `input_update` JSON file to exist and be valid.
+This action expects the `input_update` JSON file to exist, be valid JSON and have a matching addon_id entry.
 At a minimum, add a file similar to this where `link-extractor@cssnr.com` is your Addon ID:

 ```json
 {